sandipshirsale/validator/README.md

 # validator
-validate to input fields pacakge
+validate to input fields data on form submit to avoid the hack